India

 Jaswant Thada Mausoleum in the city of Jodhpur

-The popular Jaswant Thada Mausoleum in the city of Jodhpur, often referred to as the Taj Mahal of Mewar, is a white marble cenotaph dedicated to Maharaja Jaswant Singh II. © Sharad Raval
+The elegant white marble of Jaswant Thada gleams in the sun — a serene royal cenotaph often called the Taj Mahal of Mewar, dedicated to Maharaja Jaswant Singh II. © Sharad Raval

 Keoladeo Ghana National Park in Bharatpur,